-- NOTE: You must be logged in with Administrator privileges to perform this procedure. - 1 Open the Computer Management window. - 2 In the console tree, expand Local Users and Groups and click Users. - 3 Double click Guest or IUSR_system name user account to see the Properties for those users, or right click the Guest or IUSR_system name user account and then choose Properties. - 4 Select Account is disabled and click OK.
-A red circle with an X appears over the user name.
-The account is disabled.
+NOTE: You must be logged in with Administrator privileges to perform this procedure.

+- 1 Open the Computer Management window. - 2 In the console tree, expand Local Users and Groups and click Users. - 3 Double click Guest or IUSR\system name user account to see the Properties for those users, or right click the Guest or IUSR\system name user account and then choose Properties. - 4 Select Account is disabled and click OK.

+A red circle with an X appears over the user name to indicate that the account is disabled.